Happy Year of the Rabbit! A Guide to the Korean Zodiac 🐰

-Though traditional superstitions are waning in Korea, many Koreans still consider the representative animal of each year when making choices in career, finance, and marriage.
+Though traditional superstitions are waning in Korea, many Koreans consider their ddi when making choices in career, finance, and marriage.

 The 12 Animals of the Korean Zodiac